 There are several types of government business grants available, and the most suitable type is a direct grant.
 This is a cash award given to support vital business activities such as training, purchasing new equipment or machinery, and development and investment.
 Currently, there are over 300 direct grant agencies that offer grants between £5,000 and £500,000, including loans for Start Up businesses.

 You’ll be glad to know that most businesses are eligible for grants at some stage in their development, usually at the very beginning of their journey.
-For SMEs, our search function is a simple yet effective tool to help new businesses find the right funds.

 Alternative sources of investment